CharlesRHouston/dysarthria-project/README.md

   * *train.py:* taken from Deep Speech source code and modified to import DeepSpeech.py
 * plots:
   * creation of all plots used in the dissertation
+* steps:
+  * setting up an AWS instance with the appropriate modules and versions
+  * training and exporting pb models using Deep Speech
+  * inference using the modified code

 ### References